mugpeng/OmicsPharDB/readme.md

+This repository is archived.
+I will move the full database into a new project DROMA(Drug Response Omics association MAp) https://github.com/mugpeng/DROMA .

 # OmicsPharDB
 A database that includes the largest published studies investigating the cancer cell lines to chemical compound treatment, and the association between drug sensitivity and multi-omics.